-Figure 3.4 shows the current forecast towards meeting the 100% goal with no further City actions.
+Figure 3.4 on the following page shows the current forecast towards meeting the 100% goal with no further City actions.
+The forecasted electrical demand is shown with the dotted line, while renewable generation from local sources and from SCE are shown in green and gray, respectively.